liujoshua/BridgeDocs/_articles/java.md

 // retrieving activities
 UserClient client = session.getUserClient();

-// Client for developing a study or mobile application DeveloperClient client = session.getDeveloperClient();

-// Client for researchers who have access to participant information
-// but cannot edit studies
-DeveloperClient client = session.getResearcherClient();

-// Client for Bridge administrators
-AdminClient client = session.getAdminClient();
+// There are many other clients for administration of a study:
+UploadSchemaClient schemaClient = session.getUploadSchemaClient();
+ParticipantClient participantClient = session.getParticipantClient();
 ```

-Each of these clients is documented in this API documentation.
+Each of these clients is documented in the API documentation.

 Finally you may wish to sign out when you are done: